grucloud/grucloud/docusaurus/docs/azure/resources/ContainerService/ManagedCluster.md

               items: { type: 'string' },
               description: 'The endpoints that should not go through proxy.'
             },
-            effectiveNoProxy: {
-              type: 'array',
-              readOnly: true,
-              items: { type: 'string' },
-              description: 'A read-only list of all endpoints for which traffic should not be sent to the proxy.
-This list is a superset of noProxy and values injected by AKS.'
-            },
             trustedCa: {
               type: 'string',
               description: 'Alternative CA cert to use for connecting to proxy servers.'